CdrSonan/libESPER-V2/README.md

 ### Serialization
 The library also includes function for serializing and deserializing audio data in the ESPER format to binary strings.
 These strings include all metadata information required for decoding, and to ensure version compatibility.
-This setup was chosed over a file parser implementation to allow developers to save several ESPER-format audio samples as part of a single, custom file if so desired.
+This setup was chosen over a file parser implementation to allow developers to save several ESPER-format audio samples as part of a single, custom file if so desired.

 ## Usage
-Please see https://nova-vox.org/esper for a comprehensive overview of available classes, functions and best practices.
+Please see https://nova-vox.org/esper for a comprehensive overview of available classes, functions, and best practices.

 ## Installation
 ### NuGet - recommended